samuelfneumann/GoLearn/README.md

 # GoLearn: Reinforcement Learning in Go

+---

+**NOTE **

+This repo is no longer under active development.
+Until a Go deep learning library that surpasses the quality/number of features of Gorgonia is released (e.g. something similar to tensorflow), this repo will no longer actively be maintained.
+But I'll will be back soon!

+Until then, I've moved my code to Julia.
+See you when the Go neural network library comes out!

+---

 GoLearn is a reinforcement learning Go module.
 It implements many environments for reinforcement learning as well as agents.
 It also allows users to easily run experiments through `JSON` configuration files without ever touching